Blackhawks–Blues rivalry: Recent developments

-With the rise of the Hawks and Blues back into prominence in the early 2010s, the rivalry heated up once again.
+The rivalry cooled down during the 2000s as both teams went in different directions, both teams met in the playoffs just once during the decade (with the Blues winning 4–1 in 2002).
+With the rise of the Blackhawks and Blues back into prominence in the early 2010s, the rivalry heated up once again.
 The Hawks beat the Blues in the opening round of the 2014 Stanley Cup playoffs 4–2 after trailing 2–0.
 They played each other again in the first round of the 2016 playoffs.
-The Blues jumped out to a 3–1 series lead, but the Blackhawks won games 5 and 6 to force a game 7.
+The Blues jumped out to a 3–1 series lead, but the Blackhawks won games five and six to force a game seven.
 The Blues won the game 3–2 on a goal by former Blackhawk Troy Brouwer with 11:29 left in the third period.

 Due to the NHL's realignment and adoption of division-only play due to the COVID-19 pandemic, the Blues and Blackhawks did not play against each other during the 2020–21 regular season.
-The Blues were in the Western Division with the Colorado Avalanche and Minnesota Wild of the Central and the five United States-based teams in the Pacific (Anaheim, Arizona, Los Angeles, San Jose and Vegas), while the Blackhawks, Dallas Stars and Nashville Predators remained in the Central, with five Eastern Conference teams (Carolina and Columbus from the Metropolitan; Detroit, Florida and Tampa Bay from the Atlantic).
+The Blues were in the Western Division with the Colorado Avalanche and Minnesota Wild of the Central and the five United States–based teams in the Pacific (Anaheim, Arizona, Los Angeles, San Jose and Vegas), while the Blackhawks, Dallas Stars and Nashville Predators remained in the Central, with five Eastern Conference teams (Carolina and Columbus from the Metropolitan; Detroit, Florida and Tampa Bay from the Atlantic).